 After meeting with the functional business unit owners, a Surety consultant determined that some managers were resistant to the implemented changes and did not fully embrace the system.
-The Advanced Scheduler and ESS implementation did not properly configure the system to optimize solutions for each department.
+The Kronos Advanced Scheduler and Employee Self Service implementation did not properly configure the system to optimize solutions for each department.

 Additionally, training was lacking on the new functionality, therefore the users were unwilling and unable to successfully adopt the new processes.